AubayAzzarouk1/AubayAzzarouk1/README.md

 ## 📋 Background

-**🎓 Current Role:** Senior at Penn State University - College of Engineering, studying Computational Data Science with a Minor in Mathematics
+**🎓 Current Role:** Senior at Penn State University - College of Engineering, studying Computational Data Science with a minor in Mathematics

 😄 I’m passionate, curious, and results-driven, with a strong interest in using data science to tackle real-world challenges and deliver meaningful, practical solutions.